 4. Slash Your Budget

-Free up extra money for savings by taking a red marker to your budget and trimming as much fat as possible.
+Free up more money for savings by taking a red marker to your budget and trimming as much as you can.